Table of Contents

-Back in October 2018, the Trump administration announced plans to withdraw from a 144-year old postal treaty established by the Universal Postal Union (UPU), unless UPU members agreed to revisions within a year.
+Back in October 2018, the President Trump’s administration announced plans to withdraw from a 144-year old postal international organization treaty established by the Universal Postal Union (UPU), unless UPU members agreed to revisions within a year.

 In September 2019, UPU members agreed to rate changes and, as a result, the United States agreed to remain in the UPU — a positive outcome for international shippers.